 - Some anti-aging formulas contain several joint-supporting substances in addition to HA and glucosamine, such as manganese sulfate.
 Used together, these can all be effective for lowering osteoarthritis pains, improving functions of the cartilage matrix and replenishing synovial fluids.

-Hyaluronic Acid History and Interesting Facts
+Hyaluronic Acid History and Uses

 As you could probably guess, some of the most interesting research to emerge in recent years regarding hyaluronic acid has to do with the way it affects aging skin and joints.

 - Believe it or not, HA was first used commercially in 1942 as an egg white substitute in bakery products.
 (9)